g012/l65/README.md

 #### relate(section1, section2 [, [offset1,] offset2])

-Add a position relationship between `section1` and `section2`, with `offset1` bytes from selected position for `section2`, and `offset2` bytes from selected positon for `section1`, in relation to their containing locations.
+Add a position relationship between `section1` and `section2`, with `offset1` bytes from selected position for `section2`, and `offset2` bytes from selected position for `section1`, in relation to their containing locations.
 If `offset1` is omitted, `-offset2` is used.

 This is used to ensure two sections in different locations will start at the same or related offset.
 For instance, if the location of `section1` starts at 0xE000 and the location of `section2` starts at 0xF000, and the linker sets `section1` to 0xE100, then `relate(section1, section2)` implies that `section2` is at 0xF100.